storyblok/storyblok-php-richtext-renderer/README.md

 # Storyblok PHP Richtext Renderer

-The utility class for renderer HTML from Richtext component in Storyblok.
+This package allows you to get an HTML string from the [richtext field](https://www.storyblok.com/docs/richtext-field) of Storyblok.

 ### Install dependecies